-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Рау Payment of Filing Fee (Check the appropriate box): \mathbf{X} No fee required.
+⊠ Filed by the Registrant \square Filed by a Party other than the Registrant Che ck the appropriate box: Preliminary Proxy Statement CONFIDENTIAL, FOR USE OF THE COMMISSION ONLY (AS P ERMITTED BY RULE 14a-6(e)(2)) \times Definitive Proxy Statement Definitive Additional Materials Soliciting Material Under Rule §240.14a-12 ROYALTY ROYALTY PH (Name of Registrant as a second of Person(s) Filing Proxy State HARMA PLC Specified In Its Charter) Payr ment of Filing Fee (Check the appropriate box): \times No fee required.
 Fee paid previously with preliminary materials.
 Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

-RDYALTY PHARMA
+ROYALTY PHARMA